directus/directus/.changeset/small-socks-hug.md

 '@directus/app': patch
 ---

-Fixed an issue where duplicating an item with many relational items could fail
+Fixed an issue where duplicating an item (Save as Copy) with many relational items could fail